User Adaptation to a Faulty Unistroke Gesture Recognizer

 We then conducted two user studies that confirmed that users gradually adapt to misrecognition errors by replacing the error prone gestures with alternative ones, as available.
 Also, users adapt to a particular misrecognition error faster if it occurs more frequently than others.

-A. S. Arif and W. Stuerzlinger (2014) User adaptation to a faulty unistroke-based text entry technique by switching to an alternative gesture set.
-In Proceedings of Graphics Interface 2014.
-GI 2014.
-CIPS, Toronto, Ontario, Canada, 183-192.
+Ahmed Sabbir Arif, Wolfgang Stuerzlinger.
+2014.
+User adaptation to a faulty unistroke-based text entry technique by switching to an alternative gesture set.
+In Proceedings of Graphics Interface 2014 (GI '14).
+Canadian Information Processing Society, Toronto, Ontario, Canada, 183-192.